 When automatic provisioning is enabled, Security Center provisions the Microsoft Monitoring Agent on all supported Azure VMs and any new ones that are created.
-Automatic provisioning is strongly recommended but manual agent installation is also available.
+Automatic provisioning is recommended but manual agent installation is also available.
 Learn how to install the Microsoft Monitoring Agent extension.

 The agent enables the process creation event 4688 and the CommandLine field inside event 4688.
 New processes created on the VM are recorded by EventLog and monitored by Security Center’s detection services.
-For information on the details recorded for each new process see description fields in 4688.
+For more information on the details recorded for each new process, see description fields in 4688.
 The agent also collects the 4688 events created on the VM and stores them in search.

 The agent also enables data collection for Adaptive Application Controls, Security Center configures a local AppLocker policy in Audit mode to allow all applications.
-This will cause AppLocker to generate events which are then collected and leveraged by Security Center.
+This policy will cause AppLocker to generate events, which are then collected and leveraged by Security Center.
 It is important to note that this policy will not be configured on any machines on which there is already a configured AppLocker policy.

 When Security Center detects suspicious activity on the VM, the customer is notified by email if security contact information has been provided.
 An alert is also visible in Security Center’s security alerts dashboard.